top of page

 Journal Articles

 Collins, C.C., Shin, H., First, J.M., Smith-Frigerio, S. & Houston, J.B.
-(Accepted).
+(2025).
 The dichotomy of disaster media effects: Influence of media use on mental health and resilience following Hurricane Harvey.
 Traumatology.

 Reif-Stice, C., Smith-Frigerio, S., Lawson, C.A., Venette, S. (2023).
 Discerning the relationship between disclosure and responsiveness on depression, anxiety, and compassion fatigue among veterinarians.
 Journal of the American Veterinary Medical Association. https://doi.org/10.2460/javma.22.08.0359